Purpose of These Awards:

-Deadlines for Application Packets:
+Deadlines for Submissions:

-The application and submission deadlines are:
+The submission deadlines are:

 Eligibility for These Awards:

-- Students may submit projects completed in the summer 2013, fall 2013, winter 2013-14 mini term, or spring 2014 semesters from credit or dual-credit classes.
+Students may submit projects completed in the summer 2021, fall 2021, winter 2021/22 mini-term, or spring 2022 semesters from credit or dual-credit classes.

-- Students must be nominated by faculty who assigned the projects.
+Students must be nominated by faculty who assigned the projects.

-- A student must electronically sign an academic integrity statement verifying that the project is a product of his/her own work only.
+A student must electronically sign an academic integrity statement verifying that the project is a product of his/her own work only.
 Projects found to be plagiarized will be disqualified.